Shell integration: Example

 By expanding the polynomial, the integration is easily done giving 8/10$\pi$ cubic units.

-Comparison With Disc Integration
+Comparison with disc integration

 Much more work is needed to find the volume if we use disc integration.
 First, we would need to solve $y = 8(x-1)^2(x-2)^2$ for x.
 Next, because the volume is hollow in the middle, we would need two functions: one that defined an outer solid and one that defined the inner hollow.
 After integrating each of these two functions, we would subtract them to yield the desired volume.